 The described configuration can be set up and operated with comparatively little effort and is an alternative to using the university infrastructure for these purposes.

-In order to realize this, each lecturer receives his or her own user account on the lecturer’s computer.
+To realize this, each lecturer receives an individual user account on the lecturer’s computer.
 In addition, File Sharing is activated on the lecturer’s computer in the system settings under Sharing.
 This allows lecturers to access their home folder on the machine from outside the laboratory and outside of class hours, and to upload materials and download submitted solutions.

 At the beginning of a course, the handout and/or submission function in Yasla Lab is then activated on the lecturer’s computer.
-The Handout folder in Yasla Lab is the folder containing the prepared materials, and Submissions folder ist the folder in which submissions are stored.
+The Handout folder in Yasla Lab is the folder containing the prepared materials.
+The submissions folder is the folder in which submissions are stored.

 At the student workstations, the handouts and the submission function are then available in the File menu.